Dangerous goods policy

 Accepted dangerous goods in limited quantities (DGLQ):

-- A FRE approved dangerous goods declaration form must accompany all DGLQ packages/consignments with the letters DGLQ marked in the top right hand corner.
+- A FRE approved dangerous goods declaration form in duplicate must accompany all DGLQ packages/consignments with the letters DGLQ marked in the top right hand corner.
 There is no provision for Consumer Commodities and Small Packages.

-FRE has elected to restrict themselves to the following classes or divisions of Dangerous Goods that may be declared as DGLQ for transport by road or air as described in TABLE B, provided they meet the inner packaging limitations:
+Freightways has elected to restrict carriage to the following classes or divisions of Dangerous Goods that may be declared as DGLQ for transport by road or air as described in TABLE B, provided they meet the inner packaging limitations: